2007–08 NFL playoffs: NFC: New York Giants 24, Tampa Bay Buccaneers 14

 Eli Manning completed 20 of 27 passes for 185 yards and two touchdowns, while the Giants' defense forced three turnovers and held the Buccaneers to 271 total yards for a Giants victory.
 The Giants won their first playoff game since the 2000 NFC Championship Game, their first road playoff game since the 1990 NFC Championship Game, and extended their road winning streak to eight games, while the Buccaneers lost in the opening round at home for the second time in three seasons.

 Tampa Bay scored first with Earnest Graham's 1-yard touchdown run late in the first quarter.
 Early in the second quarter, a 14-yard punt return by Giants cornerback R. W. McQuarters gave New York the ball on their own 47-yard line.
 Following three receptions by Amani Toomer for 40 yards, Manning threw a 4-yard touchdown pass to Brandon Jacobs to tie the game.
 Then after a punt, Manning completed four consecutive passes for 50 yards on a 65-yard drive that ended with Jacobs' second touchdown on an 8-yard run.

-Micheal Spurlock fumbled the second half kickoff, and it was recovered by New York defensive back Corey Webster, setting up a 25-yard field goal from Lawrence Tynes to make the score 17–7.
+Micheal Spurlock fumbled the second half kickoff, and it was recovered by New York cornerback Corey Webster, setting up a 25-yard field goal from Lawrence Tynes to make the score 17–7.
 Tampa Bay responded with a drive to the Giants 25-yard line, but Webster ended it by intercepting a pass from Jeff Garcia in the end zone.
 Following an exchange of punts, the Giants drove 92 yards and increased their lead to 24–7 with Manning's 4-yard touchdown pass to Toomer.

 With 3:25 left in the game, Garcia's 6-yard touchdown pass to Alex Smith cut the score to 24–14.
 The Buccaneers then managed to force a punt, but McQuarters picked off a pass from Garcia with less than two minutes left to put the game away.
 This was the most recent playoff appearance for the Buccaneers until the 2020 season.

 This was the first postseason meeting between the Giants and Buccaneers.